$k$-Sum Decomposition of Strongly Unimodular Matrices: A -sum Decomposition of Strongly Unimodular Matrices

 For case (i) we can assume without loss of generality that we change a nonzero element of $A'$ to zero and let us call $\bar{N}= $ the matrix so-obtained (the case in which a nonzero element of $B'$ is changed is similar).
 Therefore, matrix $\bar{N}$ is the $2$-sum of the matrix $ $ and $ $, where $ $ is a TU matrix since it is obtained from the SU matrix $A$ by replacement of a nonzero by a zero, and $ $ is TU since it is equal to matrix $B$.
 From the fact that TU matrices are closed under $2$-sums the result follows.

 For case (ii), let $N'$ be the matrix obtained from changing a nonzero of the $ab$ part of $N$ to zero.
 We shall show that $N'$ is TU.
-Initially, we can see that $N'= \left[
+Since SU matrices are closed under row and column permutations, we can assume that $N'= \left[